emilyslouie/threejsjourney/README.md

 - can use `target` to change the postion of where the camera is targeting for x, y, z ex. `controls.target.y = 2`
 - damping will smooth the animation by adding acceleration and friction which can be enabled by `controls.enableDamping = true`

+## Geometries

+There is the `BoxGeometry` which has been used up until now, but what is a geometry?
+Geometries are made up of vertices and faces.
+These are used to make meshes and can be used to make particles.

+There are a lot of built in geometries in Three.js which start with the following and end in `Geometry`:

+- `Box` - box
+- `Plane` - rectangle plane
+- `Circle` - disk or part of a disk
+- `Cone` - cone or part of a cone
+- `Ring` - flat ring or portion of flat circle
+- `Torus` - donut type ring
+- `TorusKnow` - knot thing
+- `Dodecahedron` - 12 faced sphere
+- `Octahedron` - 8 faced sphere
+- `Tetrahedron` - 4 faced sphere
+- `Icosahedron` - sphere made of triangles with the same size
+- `Sphere` - basically a sphere with the quads
+- `Shape` - shape based on a path
+- `Tube` - tube following a path
+- `Extrude` - making a extrusion based on a path
+- `Lathe` - creates a vase
+- `Text` - creates 3D text

+As for the parameters of these built in geometries, there is the `width`, `height`, `depth`, `widthSegments`, `heightSegments`, and `depthSegments`.
+It works on spheres to change the segment parameters so that it is more smooth.
+By default it is 1, so if you set it to more, then there will be more segments and appear more smooth.